Core Tax Principles

 Our investment choices are based upon long-term business needs.
 Where tax incentives are made available by governments, we implement them in line with the relevant statutory, regulatory, or administrative framework, and do not pursue them to secure a short-term financial advantage.
 P&G selects sites for its international operations based on criteria fundamental to the success of our business — proximity to consumers, access to a talented workforce, education, transportation, infrastructure, business climate, the rule of law, stable political environments, effective protection of intellectual property, and other costs.

 In order to operate and serve customers and consumers most efficiently worldwide, many business activities are centralized in different locations.
 In our U.S. and regional headquarters locations we perform strategic business activities such as marketing, brand building, management of the product supply chain, portfolio investment decision making, and day-to-day business management.
-For example, in our regional headquarters in Geneva, Singapore and Panama, we have more than 3,200 employees, including senior management responsible for the Europe, IMEA (India, Middle East, and Africa), Asia Pacific and Latin America regions.
+For example, in our primary regional headquarters in Switzerland, Singapore and Panama, we have more than 3,000 managerial positions, including senior business unit and regional leadership responsible for the management of the Europe, AMA (Asia, Middle East, and Africa), and Latin America regions, as well as approximately 1,500 additional administrative, technical, and support staff that provide regional and support services to P&G broadly.

 Highest Level of Compliance with Financial and Tax Reporting Requirements